MaksGovor/GraphYMH/README.md

 ## Designation of some functions:

-1) `doSymetrixMatrix(matrix)` - It takes in the input matrix and makes it symmetric for the non-directional graph
+1) `doSymetrixMatrix(matrix, transp)` - It takes in the input matrix and makes it symmetric for the non-directional graph, if flag transp is true transponate matrix

 2) `graphTriangle(n)` - places the vertices of the graph in the form of a triangle, where n is the number of vertices